elasanchez/Programming_Lang_Compiler/README.md

 -   Python 2.7

 How to Use the Program
-1. Open terminal in Linux OS
+1. Open terminal
-2. Change directory to …/SemanticAnalyzer
+2. Change directory to …/Programming_Lang_Compiler
 3. Type command:
 python compiler_driver.py